RubabFatima83/TravelBloom/README.md

-# TripCompass
+# TravelBloom
-TripCompass is a travel recommendation platform that helps users discover popular destinations, plan trips, and explore hidden gems around the world.
+TravelBloom is a travel recommendation platform that helps users discover popular destinations, plan trips, and explore hidden gems around the world.
 Find personalized travel guides, tips, and itineraries all in one place.